apache/activemq-artemis/artemis-docker/readme.md

 # Docker Image Example

-This is an example on how you could create your own Docker Image For Apache ActiveMQ Artemis based on CentOS or Debian (JDK 8) or AdoptOpen JDK 11 (Ubuntu).
+This is an example on how you could create your own Docker Image For Apache ActiveMQ Artemis based on CentOS or Ubuntu (Eclipse Temurin JDK images).

 # Preparing